 Over the centuries, many peoples have passed through Dalmatia, settled, competed, fought and interacted.
 From Dalmatian and Illyrian tribesmen via Greek colonists, Roman and Byzantine soldiers and emperors, to Croat warriors, Venetian traders, Ottoman and Italian fleets and French and Austro-Hungarian governors and engineers, they have left behind a unique cultural heritage, waiting to be explored and enjoyed.

-Day 1: Our gulet is in Slano Bay about one hour from Dubrovnik airport.
+Day 1: Our gulet is in Zaton Bay about 45 minutes from Dubrovnik airport.
 Welcome drinks and dinner on board.

 Day 2: In the morning we visit Dubrovnik, once better known as Ragusa, Venice’s chief rival in the Adriatic.
 We tour its remarkable walls, which protected the city from attack for many centuries, explore the grand streets and elaborate monuments of its historic centre and pay a visit to the superb maritime museum.
 In the afternoon, we set out for our first crossing, to a quiet cove off the island off Mljet.